Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document.md

 ## TriQuetaNFT Overview Technical

-Each TriQuetaNFT represent a standard to create an NFT.
-We inherited NonFungibleToken to conform our standard with the existent NFT standard.
+TriQuetaNFT represent a standard to create an NFT.
+We inherited NonFungibleToken contract interface to conform our nft standard with the existent NFT standard by Flow Blockchain.
 To Create an NFT, you first have to create a Brand structure which contains following fields:

 - brandId: UInt64 (Id of Brand)